tendermint/spec/spec/abci/abci.md

 - **Response**:
   - `Result (Result)`: The result of the snapshot offer.
     - `accept`: Snapshot is accepted, start applying chunks.
-    - `abort`: Abort all snapshot restoration, including other snapshots.
+    - `abort`: Abort snapshot restoration, and don't try any other snapshots.
     - `reject`: Reject this specific snapshot, try others.
     - `reject_format`: Reject all snapshots with this `format`, try others.
     - `reject_senders`: Reject all snapshots from all senders of this snapshot, try others.
 - **Usage**:
   - `OfferSnapshot` is called when bootstrapping a node using state sync.
 The application may accept or reject snapshots as appropriate.
 Upon accepting, Tendermint will retrieve and apply snapshot chunks via `ApplySnapshotChunk`.
-The application may choose to reject a snapshot while restoring it, in which case it should be prepared to accept further `OfferSnapshot` calls.
+The application may also choose to reject a snapshot in the chunk response, in which case it should be prepared to accept further `OfferSnapshot` calls.
   - Only `AppHash` can be trusted, as it has been verified by the light client.
 Any other data can be spoofed by adversaries, so applications should employ additional verification schemes